The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Characteristic Analysis of DFT, DWT, and Harmonized Norm

 \subsubsection{Element Bias: Balancing Training Stability and Dynamics Rectification}

 We generalize Spectral Bias to \textbf{Element Bias} to describe the phenomenon where optimization dynamics are dominated by high-magnitude components in any structural orthogonalization (\eg DFT, DWT, or SVD).
-While a strictly unbiased loss (\ie spectral whitening, $\mcL_{\text{Unbiased}, \ell_2} = \sum_k^K \Vert f_k - \hat{f}_k \Vert_2^2 / \bar{f}_k^2$ and $\mcL_{\text{Unbiased}, \ell_1} = \sum_k^K \Vert f_k - \hat{f}_k \Vert_1 / \bar{f}_k$) theoretically ensures uniform gradient sensitivity, it is practically pathological due to the uneven Signal-to-Noise Ratio (SNR) distribution.
-Specifically, strict whitening assigns aggressive weights to noise-dominated low-amplitude components, leading to \textbf{training instability} (gradient explosion) and noise overfitting, while simultaneously causing the optimizer to \textbf{underfit} the crucial high-amplitude main structures due to their relatively lower gradient contribution.
+While a strictly scale-normalized loss (\ie spectral whitening, $\mcL_{\text{Scale}, \ell_2} = \sum_k^K \Vert f_k - \hat{f}_k \Vert_2^2 / \bar{f}_k^2$ and $\mcL_{\text{Scale}, \ell_1} = \sum_k^K \Vert f_k - \hat{f}_k \Vert_1 / \bar{f}_k$) theoretically improves uniform gradient sensitivity, it is practically unstable under uneven Signal-to-Noise Ratio (SNR) across components.
+Strict whitening assigns aggressive weights to noise-dominated low-amplitude components, leading to \textbf{training instability} and noise overfitting, while reducing the relative gradient contribution of high-amplitude main structures.

-Our Harmonized Loss resolves this dichotomy by establishing a strategic equilibrium between \textbf{Optimization Dynamics Rectification} and \textbf{Training Stability} through an adaptive soft-switching mechanism: \begin{itemize} \item \textbf{Stability Anchor (Dominant Regime):} For large-amplitude components where $\bar{f}_k \gg \gamma$, the harmonizing weight approaches unity ($w_k \to 1$).
-Consequently, the gradient behavior converges to that of the standard norm ($\nabla_k \mcL_{\text{Harm}, \ell_2} \propto (f_k - \hat{f}_k) = e_k \bar{f}_k$, $\mcL_{\text{Harm}, \ell_1} \propto \gamma \bar{f}_k$), retaining sensitivity to \textbf{amplitude}.
-This regime deliberately anchors the optimization trajectory on fundamental high-energy structures, preventing destabilization by high-frequency noise.
+Our Harmonized Loss resolves this dichotomy by establishing a strategic equilibrium between \textbf{Optimization Dynamics Rectification} and \textbf{Training Stability} through an adaptive soft-switching mechanism: \begin{itemize} \item \textbf{Stability Anchor (Dominant Regime):} For large-amplitude components, the harmonizing weight stays close to the standard norm scale, retaining sensitivity to \textbf{amplitude}.
+This regime anchors the optimization trajectory on high-energy structures and avoids destabilization by noise-dominated components.